Akhlaken07/WAS_GP/README.md

       |   | Added users role where they can see their profile and bmi calculation  |
       |   | XSS prevention with REGEX   |

-3. **Session Management** [Azhad]
-    - Added a logout feature that destroys sessions when the user clicks the logout button.

-4. **Database Security** [Qoys]
-    - Included a database connection with custom username and password.

-5. **Server Configuration** [Qoys]
-    - Disabled file directory listing by removing 'Indexes' in `httpd.conf` (Options ~~Indexes~~ FollowSymLinks Includes ExecCGI).

-6. **URL Security** [Qoys]
-    - Implemented URL shortening by creating an `.htaccess` file in `htdocs` to prevent URL rewriting, which can lead to unauthorized changes to the folders.

-7. For Input Validation, Implement regex for user input on client side, server side and javascript to validate user input.
+3. For Input Validation, Implement regex for user input on client side, server side and javascript to validate user input.
     - ### Input Validation [Saufi]
       | Original  | Enhanced |
       | ------------- | ------------- |